 System repeatability: When the test is repeated 6 times with the standard solution under the above operating conditions, the relative standard deviation of the peak area of paeoniflorin is not more than 1.5%.

 Perilla Herb

 Perillae Herba

-Perilla Herb is the leaves and the tips of branches of Perilla frutescens Britton var. acuta Kudo or Perilla frutescens Britton var. crispa Decaisne (Labiatae).
+Perilla Herb is the leaf and twig of Perilla frutescens Britton var. acuta Kudo or Perilla frutescens Britton var. crispa Decaisne (Labiatae).